asmuth/clip/metricd/doc/sample_format.md

 Text Format
 -----------

-Each packet must contain one or more lines.
-Each line is expected to be in this format (series_id is optional):
+The text format is compatible with the StatsD format.
+A packet must contain one or more lines.
+Every line is expected to conform to this scheme (the series_id is optional):

     <metric_id>:<value>
     <metric_id>[<series_id>]:value